Clinical Research Unit

 Join a Health Study or Clinical Trial

 The NIEHS supports and conducts studies to determine how exposure to chemicals or other agents in the environment may influence a variety of diseases.
-Please see Join a Health Study or Clinical Trial for more information.

 Clinical Research Facilities

 The Clinical Research Program works with patients in two facilities:

 - Clinical Research Unit in Research Triangle Park, North Carolina

 - NIEHS at the NIH Clinical Center in Bethesda, Maryland

 Additionally, the Office of Human Research Compliance provides ethical and regulatory oversight of research that involves human subjects.

 For more information about the Clinical Research Program, please visit the Clinical Research Branch pages.